-Ramsey County and the City of St. Paul maintain groomed cross country ski trails at several of their parks.
+Ramsey County and the City of Saint Paul maintain groomed cross country ski trails at several of their parks.
+Three of Ramsey County’s parks have designated snowshoe trails.
+And there’s plenty of off-trail options, too, if you don’t mind a harder workout!

 The County has a partnership with the Minnesota DNR (Department of Natural Resources) for trail grooming.
 A daily or annual Minnesota Ski Pass is required at those locations.
 And note that only ski traffic is allowed on these trails: no snowshoeing or skijoring (or winter hiking).